 - Albert Einstein

-Rae Diamond is an artist and educator living on Coast Salish land, who weaves language, voice, breath, and other sounds, movement, and things found outside into sensory experiences designed to stimulate attunement with nature.
-They/she received a BA from The Evergreen State College, studied intonation with harmonic singing adept, Stephen Fandrich, and viola with Shira Kammen.
-They founded and directed the Long Tone Choir 2013 - 2020, and continue to collaborate with Thingamajigs Performance Group and Rachael Sharkland.
-Rae's book, Cantigee is published by North Atlantic Books, and their first poetry and art collection will be published by First Matter Press in September 2023.
+Rae Diamond is an artist and educator living on Ohlone land (Oakland, CA), who weaves language, voice, breath and other sounds, movement, and things found outside into sensory experiences designed to stimulate attunement with nature.
+They founded and directed the Long Tone Choir 2013 - 2020, and continue to collaborate with musicians, Thingamajigs Performance Group and choreographer, Rachael Sharkland.
+Rae is the author of The Cantigee Oracle (North Atlantic Books), and the author/illustrator of floating bones (First Matter Press 9/16/23).
 She also teaches Qigong, and spends as much time as possible in nature.

 As our species now faces problems that are beyond the bounds of logical solutions, I am devoted to creating work that cultivates faculties of the mind beyond the limits of logic and of the known.
 It is these compassionate and interconnected mind-states that stimulate ideas and actions that bring us into balance with our bodies, with each other, and with nature.